September 3rd 2021

 3. Contour like a pro

-Get The Gloss loves: We’d recommend trying NARS Blush, £23 for providing a pop of pigment that’s easy to blend and adds a natural, healthy looking flush to cheeks.
+Get The Gloss loves: We’d recommend trying NARS Blush, £24 for a pop of pigment that’s easy to blend and adds a natural, healthy looking flush to cheeks.
 Just veer away from anything too baby pink in colour though, warns Ruby.

 4. Eyebrow know-how